MattZou/mattzou.github.io/source/_posts/VM-探索家用平台主机搭建虚拟化集群.md

 ```
 1) 1 usb with proxmox, 1 usb with driver package
 2) Boot into proxmox installer and Select debug mode installation
-3)Press ctrl+d once for it to proceed
+3) Press ctrl+d once for it to proceed
-4)plug in android phone after enabling usb tether on the phone
+4) plug in android phone after enabling usb tether on the phone
-5)type in ‘ ip addr show ‘ And note down the interface name for the usb tether, mine was enp0s something something
+5) type in ‘ ip addr show ‘ And note down the interface name for the usb tether, mine was enp0s something something
 6) type in ‘ ip link set enp0s up’ #replace enp0s with your own interface name
 7) type in dhclient enp0s #replace enp0s with your own interface name
 8) test connectivity by using ping, ‘ping 1.1.1.1’